vuejs/v2.vuejs.org/source/guide/components.md

     propWithDefault: {
       type: Number,
       default: 100
     },
+    // object/array defaults should be returned from a
+    // factory function
+    propWithObjectDefault: {
+      type: Object,
+      default: function () {
+        return { msg: 'hello' }
+      }
+    },
     // a two-way prop. will throw warning if binding type
     // does not match.